Secure Sophos Firewall Logs for Support and Analysis

 - -z compresses the archive with gzip.

-- -C / changes to the root directory for the archive operation.
+- -C / changes to the root directory for the archiving process.

-- log is the directory containing the Sophos Firewall log files.
+- log is the directory with the Sophos Firewall log files.

-The advantage of -C / is that the command works regardless of the current working directory.
-A previous cd / is not required.
-If the file already exists, it is overwritten.
+The advantage of -C / is that the command works independently of the current working directory.
+A prior cd / is therefore not necessary.
+If the file already exists, it will be overwritten by the command.

-Depending on log size and firewall load, creating the archive may take some time.
-The tar output shows which files are written to the archive.
+Depending on the size and load of the firewall, the archiving process may take some time.
+The output of tar shows which files are being written to the archive during this time.

 ls -lh /var/Sophos-Firewall-Logs.tar.gz

-If a Linux server is reachable via SSH, transfer the archive with scp.
+If a Linux server is reachable via SSH, the archive can be transferred with scp.

 Example: